DataAnalyticsinStudentHands/Syrios_frontend/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 Currently, the client has hard-coded connection strings to connect to the backend.
 That needs to be fixed.

 ### Run in production

+The client code from the build folder is served as static from the Apache Document Root.

-We are using [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) to manage deployment on a production server.
+We are using [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) to manage deployment of the backend part on a production server.
 Run

-`pm2 start server.js`

-to start the app (fornt-end and backend).
-The app is served at port 3000.
+`pm2 start pm2.config.js` to start the backend (served at port 3000).
+We have a Apache proxy setup.

-The 'module.exports' function doesn't work in production.
-Create a GraphQL schema within the native file.